-'No more razor bumps': This Braun hair remover will up your bikini game — and it's on sale
+Amazon just zapped $50 off this Braun IPL hair removal tool — it's at an all-time low

 Taking care of your body hair shouldn’t cost you an arm and a leg.
 And right now it most definitely won’t, thanks to Amazon’s sale on hair-removal products from beloved brand Braun (say that five times fast).
-Featuring various devices, from IPL (intense pulsating light) wands to razors and epilators, these deals will have you (un)covered from head to toe.
-Check out the best of the bunch below:
+Featuring various devices, from IPL (intense pulsating light) wands to razors and trimmers, these Holiday Beauty Haul deals will have you (un)covered from head to toe.
+We're especially eyeing this mini hair remover, but be sure to check out the best of the bunch below.

 Reduce hair growth in just three months with this small but mighty IPL tool.

 If you have hair growth that’s stubborn and won’t budge, just zap it with this ingenious IPL device.
 It has a compact design that fits comfortably in your hand to ensure a safe (and precise) at-home treatment.
-Here’s how it works: Its SensoAdapt technology automatically and continuously adapts to your skin tone while it removes hair — this helps to prevent burns that other IPL options tend to leave.
+Here’s how it works: A beam of light is directed at the hair's root, which disrupts the regrowth cycle.
+In time, the hair grows back lighter and thinner, until it ceases to return altogether.
+The tool's SensoAdapt technology automatically and continuously adapts to your skin tone while it removes hair — this helps to prevent burns that other IPL options tend to leave.
+When used as recommended, you can expect to see long-lasting results in as little as just three months.

+It's also perfect for bringing on trips, and comes with a handy travel pouch and Venus razor.
+One thing to note — it's not designed for use with all skin and hair tones, so be sure to consult the on-page chart to confirm that this product is right for you.

 “I was very skeptical before buying this due to the fact that I had tried IPL devices consistently before with no results,” a shopper confessed.
 “I suffer from strawberry legs and PCOS/hirsutism, so I’ve got a lot of hair, but I am on week four of treatment now and already see results.
 Hair is growing thinner, more sparse and taking longer than usual to grow back."